Overview of Bone Disorders in Children

-Bone disorders can be caused by injury, infection, or cancer, be inherited, occur as part of a child’s growth, or occur for no known reason.
+• Bone disorders in children can be caused by injury, infection, or cancer; can be inherited; can occur as part of a child’s growth; or can occur for no known reason.

-Some bone disorders can cause pain and difficulty walking, whereas others cause no symptoms.
+• Some bone disorders can cause pain and difficulty walking.

-Doctors base the diagnosis on a thorough history, close observation and examination, and the selective use of x-rays or magnetic resonance imaging (MRI).
+• Doctors base the diagnosis on a thorough physical examination, symptoms, and x-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI).

 Children’s bones grow continually and reshape (remodel) themselves extensively.
 Growth proceeds from a vulnerable part of the bone called the growth plate.
-In remodeling Bones , old bone tissue is gradually replaced by new bone tissue.
-Many bone disorders come from the changes that occur in a growing child’s musculoskeletal system.
+In remodeling, old bone tissue is gradually replaced by new bone tissue.
+Many bone disorders result from the changes that occur in a growing child’s musculoskeletal system.
 These disorders may get better or worsen as the child grows.
-Other bone disorders may be inherited or occur in childhood for no known reason.
+Other bone disorders may be inherited or occur during childhood for no known reason.

 Growth plates